michelgoth/Tables_R_Tutorial/README.md

 ---

 ## Documentation
-- Lesson-specific write-ups are available in `docs/` (one per lesson, covering all 25 lessons), with purpose, methods, plots, and clinical interpretation tips.
+- Detailed, narrative tutorials for each lesson are available in the `docs/` directory.
+- The `docs/report.md` file provides a comprehensive whitepaper synthesizing the key biological and clinical findings from the entire analysis pipeline.
 - **Special focus on Lesson 25**: A comprehensive contamination detection framework essential for quality control in molecular subtyping.

 ## License